 We all know the feeling of supple skin after a bath.
 How soothing those cheeks seem to our fingers – how alive the forehead.
 And then we think, “Let’s enliven this a little more.”
 We buy the best moisturizer for men in Australia and nourish our skin again with hopes and smiles – But.

-Science says that moisturizers are good but there are terms and conditions, just as any other thing in the world.
-People sometimes overlook their uses and there they pave the path to some Shakespearean tragedy.
-What are moisturizers and what is skin?
+Science says that moisturizers are good, but there are terms and conditions, just as with any other thing in the world.
+People sometimes overlook their uses and pave the path to some Shakespearean tragedy.
+What are moisturizers, and what is skin?
 How do these two interact?
 Once we know these things, we become wise.

 The rosy romance of skin and moisturizers.

 Our skin hates those cracks, and so do we.
-We simply classify our skin into three layers – The Epidermis, the dermis, and the hypodermis.
-Know that skin is an organ more than being just a cover.
+We classify our skin into three layers – The Epidermis, the dermis, and the hypodermis.
+Know that skin is an organ, more than just a cover.
 It sure does protect our organs, but it also performs many major functions.
-One of those functions is to regulate our body temperature (also known as homeostasis) and the other being sensing the world.
+One of those functions is to regulate our body temperature (also known as homeostasis), and the other is sensing the world.
 The skin acts as a bridge between its immediate external environment and the internal body.
 When it gets too hot, the body releases water as sweat to bring homeostasis to equilibrium.
 It is the same as some AC dripping water to cool down the room.
-But then we live in an ever-changing world and not winters alone go furious upon our skins.
+But then we live in an ever-changing world, and not winters alone go furious upon our skins.
 Never-ending pollution and construction challenge the elasticity of our skin.

 - Lipids: Simple lipids like petroleum jelly.

-- Emollients: Which get under skin and fill the space created by dead skin cells, thus preventing the water loss.
+- Emollients: These get under the skin and fill the space created by dead skin cells, thus preventing water loss.

-- Humectants: It draws moisture to the skin and then stops it there.
+- Humectants: It draws moisture to the skin and then stop it there.